-- During an event focused on the women of the region on March 23, 2023, which was attended by the Governor of the State of Minas Gerais and his senior leadership team, the Company announced several updates to its ongoing social inclusion programs: - Zero Tailings Program: As discussed above, the Company delivered on its "zero tailings" program in May 2023 through the Yahua Offtake where the Company agreed to sell 100% of its Green Tailings for a period of up to three-years and continued to donate coarse gravel tailings generated from Green Lithium production to help pave local dirt roads in the Jequitinhonha Valley region. - Microcredit For Female Entrepreneurs Program: The Company announced the intention to expand its landmark microcredit program launched for female entrepreneurs of the Jequitinhonha Valley region where the Company operates.
-There are currently 1,632 female entrepreneurs enrolled in the program, with R\$2,000 to be loaned per person, and the goal is to achieve a total enrollment of 10,000 women with an additional investment of up to R\$20 million.
+- During an event focused on the women of the region on March 23, 2023, which was attended by the Governor of the State of Minas Gerais and his senior leadership team, the Company announced several updates to its ongoing social inclusion programs: - Zero Tailings Program: As discussed above, the Company delivered on its "zero tailings" program in May 2023 through the Yahua Offtake where the Company agreed to sell 100% of its Green By-Products for a period of up to three-years and continued to donate coarse gravel tailings generated from Green Lithium production to help surface local dirt roads in the Jequitinhonha Valley region. - Microcredit For Female Entrepreneurs Program: The Company announced the intention to expand its landmark microcredit program launched for female entrepreneurs of the Jequitinhonha Valley region where the Company operates.
+There are currently 1,800 female entrepreneurs enrolled in the program, with R\$2,000 to be loaned per person, and the goal is to achieve a total enrollment of 10,000 women with an additional investment of up to R\$20 million. - Zero Drought for Small Holder Farmers Program: The Company is leading an ongoing project to construct up to 2,000 small basins for water collection in disadvantaged communities of the Jequitinhonha Valley, which will provide relief for the effects of dry season on plantations and livestock in such communities.
+As of the date of this MD&A, 700 water capture basins have been built in the Araçuaí municipality and 700 in the Itinga municipality.